 Walking Through Coventry Data took place at The Reel Store on Tuesday 13 December 2022.

-Data were immersively displayed on the gallery walls in a loop of approximately nine minutes.
+Data and images were immersively displayed on the gallery walls in a loop of approximately nine minutes.

 Data

-Coventry’s year as the UK City of Culture 2021 (UK CoC 2021) has generated an unprecedented amount of data relating to cultural participation, perceptions and engagement.
-This has made Coventry into a highly rich place for cultural data.
+Coventry’s year as the UK City of Culture 2021 (UK CoC 2021) generated an unprecedented amount of data relating to cultural participation, perceptions and engagement.
+This has made the city a highly rich place for cultural data.

 In addition, Coventry has, uniquely amongst local authorities, a Household Survey − conducted every two to three years since 1988 − which asks a representative sample of Coventry residents about their views of their local area, city, behaviour, concerns, and in recent years, their wellbeing.